danielmarschall/filter_foundry/Filter Factory Compatibility.md

 **Filter Factory:**

-Each branch inside a if-then-else expression will be evaluated.
+Each branch inside an if-then-else expression will be evaluated.
-This means that following filter would generate a green canvas: (Testcase conditional_eval_1.afs)
+This means that the following filter would generate a green canvas: (Testcase conditional_eval_1.afs)

         R: 1==0 ? put(255,0) : 0
         G: get(0)
         B: 0

-Also, all arguments of an boolean expression will be fully evaluated.
+Also, all arguments of a boolean expression will be fully evaluated.
 So, this will also generate a green canvas: (Testcase conditional_eval_2.afs)

         R: 1==0 && put(255,0) ?
 0: 0